yasenstar/learn_graphdb/neo4j/cypher/Intermediate_Cypher_Queries/README.md

 | --- | --- |
 | Count the number of rows, or alternatively, return the size of the collected results. | Returns the number of elements in a list. |

+Compare `Size()` and `Count`:
+- `size(movies)` return the number of elements in a list of Movie nodes
+- `size(collect(moview))` is not same as above, since movies is already a list so do not need to create another list
+- `count()` used to count the number of rows or variables returned, not used to return the number of elements in a list

 ```cypher
 MATCH (actor:Person)-[:ACTED_IN]->(m:Movie)<-[:DIRECTED]-(director:Person)
 RETURN actor.name, director.name,